 - an official college transcript

 - two letters from instructors familiar with the applicant's academic work; letters that address the student's experience with the ancient languages are most helpful.
-These should be sealed separately in envelopes with the recommender's signature across the back seal.
+If sent by the applicant, these letters should be sealed separately in envelopes with the recommender's signature across the back seal.

-- Georgetown University's Special Student application form, including a check for the application fee of $75.00, payable to Georgetown University.
+- Georgetown University's Special Student application form.
 Please note that it will not be necessary to fill in the essay on the final page of the application form.

 Department of Classics

 Because the program is part-time, it does not qualify international students for a student visa.
 For more information, please contact the Office of International Students http://globalservices.georgetown.edu/.

 Professor Charles McNelis

 For 2018-2019 , the cost of the program is $3150 per semester ($6300 for the academic year).
 Participation in the program entitles students to take two courses in the Classics department per semester.
 Additional courses in the department may be taken for an additional per-credit charge.
 Georgetown University does not offer financial aid for this.